Mind The Product

 Lean Startup Conference has posted videos of their favorite talks of 2015.
 Lots of great stuff here.

-Originally published: February 19, 2016
+Originally Published: February 19, 2016

-Ken Norton is an executive coach who spent more than fourteen years at Google where he led product initiatives for Docs, Calendar, Google Mobile Maps, and GV (formerly Google Ventures).
+Ken Norton is an executive coach who works with product leaders.
+He spent more than 14 years at Google where he built products used by more than 3 billion people.

 • MOST POPULAR